aces/Loris-MRI/docs/scripts_md/MRIProcessingUtility.md

   - $reckless                : boolean, if reckless or not
   - $sessionID               : session ID of the MINC file
   - $upload\_id               : upload ID of the study
+  - $hrrt                    : boolean, whether the file comes from a PET HRRT scanner

 RETURNS: acquisition protocol ID of the MINC file